Juli0GT/CV/README.md

 ## Profile

+After almost one year working for Mettrr as a **front end developer** in London, where I have been delivering value since day 1st.
+Working closely with UI/UX designers, to bridge the gap between graphical design and technical implementation.
+Also I've been the main front-end developer in a massive project, the development of a new CRM for internal use.
+Which has been an invaluable learning experience through all the different stages of a big information systems project.

-I have graduated from two highly selective technology-related courses: **Makers Academy**, 16 weeks software development bootcamp, where I learnt to code using the best methodologies and practices in the industry, and **MSc in Management, Information Systems and Digital Innovation at London School of Economics** where I learnt how to combine the social, the organizational and the technological to generate value and benefit.
+Before getting into that job, I have graduated from two highly selective technology-related courses: **Makers Academy**, 16 weeks software development bootcamp, where I learnt to code using the best methodologies and practices in the industry, and **MSc in Management, Information Systems and Digital Innovation at London School of Economics** where I learnt how to combine the social, the organizational and the technological to generate value and benefit.
 In addition to my technological education, I gained commercial experience at Bubblo - an early stage start up - where I learnt about continually iterating on a product in response to user data.

-**I'm looking for a role in agile development** where I can keep consolidating and improving my programming skills, while also gaining a better understanding of the management of the application of technology in the 'real world'.
+**I'm looking for a role in front-end development in Berlin** where I can keep consolidating and improving my programming skills, while also gaining a better understanding of the management of the application of technology in the 'real world'.

-**Tech Skills: Ruby, Rails, Sinatra, JavaScript, React, Node.js, Express, JQuery, PostgreSQL, Object-Oriented Programming, Agile Methodologies, Test-Driven Development, Software Craftsmanship, Pair Programming, Git, Heroku**.
+**Tech Skills:  JavaScript (ES6), React, Vue.js, Node.js, Express, JQuery, Mocha, Chai, Karma, PostgreSQL, Object-Oriented Programming, Agile Methodologies, Test-Driven Development, Software Craftsmanship, Pair Programming, Git, Heroku**.

 I am a person driven by curiosity and motivation.
 My ideal role would be one in which I could continue my personal development, whilst taking on responsibility and creating a positive impact for both the company and the people.